 2. Visit the Chicano Park and Museum

 Also located in Barrio Logan, the Chicano Park is home to over 100 Chicano murals, making it the largest collection of its kind in the world.
 While the art itself is impressive enough, the museum will give you a better understanding of the area’s importance and its history.
-During Hispanic Heritage Month, Chicano Park has partnered with The City of San Diego’s Office of the City Clerk to host “Telling our Stories – Preserving Our Histories: The Chicano Movement in San Diego”, which takes place at the City Administration Building.
-You can read more about the activities of this event here.
+This year, on October 11, the the Chicano Park and Museum will celebrate its 3rd anniversary, with special events coming up.

 3. Grab a bite from some of the best restaurants in San Diego